Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications

 Our findings demonstrate that when the requirements of vulnerable communities are considered early on, the resulting systems become more understandable and accessible to everyone.
 The participatory validation activities also revealed that users value adaptive interfaces and information formats that build on their diverse capabilities and contexts.
 However, the results also revealed that this adaptivity must always remain explainable and controllable, especially in high-stakes environments where misunderstanding or hesitation can have severe consequences.

-We argue that human-centricity should no longer be treated as an ethical or peripheral concern in critical systems but as an operational dimension of safety and reliability.
-Future research should extend the human-centric RE process to other safety-critical domains such as healthcare, defence, and transportation.
+Based on the findings of this case study, we argue that human-centricity should no longer be treated as an ethical or peripheral concern in critical systems but as an operational dimension of safety and reliability.
+Future research can extend the human-centric RE process to other safety-critical domains such as healthcare, defence, and transportation.
 These should also explore additional participatory methods to involve vulnerable user groups throughout the RE lifecycle.
 Ultimately, human-centred RE offers a pathway towards systems that not only function correctly but also serve all members of society with equity.